 Quick guide: Common violations caught by no-contact apprehension cameras

 2) Set up the red triangle.

-The LTO recommends putting it at least 4m away from your vehicle.
-In this photo, we placed it at 6m.
-If you're pulled over on the highway, you'll likely have to place it even further away since the other cars will be traveling at a faster speed.
+The LTO recommends putting it at least four meters away from your vehicle.
+In this photo, we placed it at six meters.
+If you’re pulled over on the highway, you’ll likely have to place it even further away since the other cars will be traveling at a faster speed.

 Remember, use your common sense and be mindful of your surroundings when setting up your EWD.
 Drive safely!